Avalon

 Kabak Bay, Mediterranean Coast, Turkey

 Avalon is high, very high, above the eye-wateringly beautiful beach of Kabak Bay.
 From its improbably turquoise waters, backed by a strip of white sand and pebbles, the pine-clad Taurus Mountains push steeply up to 1000m and more: there are few places on the Med as narcotically seductive as this.
-And there’s now a place to stay that matches the physical setting.
+And this charming place to stay matches the setting.

-Staggered amongst pine, olive and fruit trees around a sea-facing pool, Avalon’s 11 rooms take the form of wooden bungalows, all with private gardens and a slice of that stunning view.
-The ‘less is more’ approach to their design and décor feels perfect in a context of such great natural beauty, whilst the ‘think locally and ethically’ mission statement of the British owners has set the bar at a new height for small hotels in Turkey.
-The food is superb, the welcome genuine, and the place every bit as enchanting as the island of Arthurian legend after which it’s named.
+Staggered amongst pine, olive and fruit trees around a sea-facing infinity pool, Avalon’s 11 rooms take the form of wooden bungalows, all with small private gardens or decks and a slice of that stunning view.
+The ‘less is more’ approach to their design and décor feels perfect in a context of such great natural beauty, whilst the ‘think locally and ethically’ mission statement of the British owners sets the bar for small hotels in Turkey.
+The food is fresh, home-made and superb, the welcome genuine, and the place every bit as enchanting as the island of Arthurian legend after which it’s named.

 Highs